MysticRyuujin/guac-install/README.md

 # guac-install
 Script for installing Guacamole 0.9.14 on Ubuntu 16.04 or newer with MySQL.
-It should also work on pure Debian >= 7 but I have not tested.
+It should also work on pure Debian >= 7 (with one report of it working fine on Debian 9).
 Feel free to provide freeback!

 Run script, enter MySQL Root Password and Guacamole User password.
 Guacamole User is used to connect to the Guacamole Database.